MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 You don't need to open any inbound ports to your on-premises network.
 Internet-based clients communicate directly with the Azure service.
 Clients on your internal network that use a cloud distribution point must be able to connect the Microsoft cloud.

-For more information content location priority and when intranet-based clients use a cloud distribution point, see [Content source priority](/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management#content-source-priority).
+For more information on content location priority and when intranet-based clients use a cloud distribution point, see [Content source priority](/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management#content-source-priority).

 When a client uses a cloud distribution point as a content location: